Ayush-Vish/ShellSync/Readme.md

-I'll generate a comprehensive README for ShellSync based on the existing codebase structure and documentation.
-[1](#0-0)

 # ShellSync

 **ShellSync** is an open-source, real-time terminal collaboration tool that enables multiple users to share and interact with terminal sessions through an intuitive, infinite canvas interface.
 [2](#0-1)  Whether you're pair programming, debugging remotely, or teaching command-line skills, ShellSync makes collaborative terminal workflows seamless and efficient.